Yale alumni vote each year to elect one new alumni fellow to the Yale Corporation, the university’s governing board.

-The secretary of the university, supported by the secretary’s office, manages the election on behalf of the Association of Yale Alumni.
+The secretary of the university, supported by the secretary’s office, manages the election on behalf of the Yale Alumni Association.

 The university engages Election Services Corporation of Ronkonkoma, New York, a firm that is expert in providing these services to higher education, corporate, and nonprofit organization clients, to manage the distribution of election materials and the tallying of votes.

 Timeline and Ballot Distribution